-Mission Statement – The mission of the Topeka Zoological Park is to enrich the community through wildlife conservation and education.
+Mission Statement – The mission of the Topeka Zoo and Conservation Center is to enrich the community through wildlife conservation and education.

 Vision Statement – We believe what we do changes the world.
 Every choice we make saves the planet.